-The creator of Starting Strength, Mark Rippetoe, has a very special opinion regarding the barbell row.
-It goes as follows:
+The creator of Starting Strength, Mark Rippetoe, has a very special opinion on barbell rows:

-Ever since the early days of Starting Strength and its brother StrongLifts people have been wondering what’s better for back development – power cleans or barbell rows.
-Some say that the power clean is the manly choice while others see the barbell row as a superior back builder.
+Since the early days of Starting Strength and its brother StrongLifts people have been wondering what’s better for back development – power cleans or barbell rows.
+Some say that the power clean is the manly choice whereas others see the barbell row as a superior back builder.

-The biggest downside of the power clean is that not everybody can do it safely.
-It’s not the hardest task in the world, but it has a more difficult learning curve than the barbell row while the muscle building reward is questionable, and often comes with wrist strain and throat bruises.
+The main downside of the power clean is that very few people can do it safely.
+It’s not the hardest task in the world, but it has a harder learning curve than the barbell row.
+In addition, the muscle building reward is questionable and often comes with wrist strain and bruises.

-Most people have hard time learning how to perform a real power clean and usually do some sort of a cheated reverse curl.
-Of course, this could be fixed, but depending on the situation the final results may not be worth the trouble and time investment.
+Many lifters have a hard time learning how to perform a real power clean and usually do a cheated reverse curl.
+Of course, this could be fixed, but the final results may not be worth the investment.

-On the other hand the barbell row is a fairly straight forward exercise that does not require phenomenal flexibility and skills.
+Conversely, the barbell row is a fairly straight forward exercise that does not require a phenomenal flexibility and skills.
 It’s also a good mass builder and works the back from top to bottom.
-Unlike the power clean the row also develops the arms.
+Unlike the power clean, the row also develops the arms.
 Consequently, the barbell row is a superior choice when it comes to “mass construction“.

-However, the power clean has better carry over to sports since it teaches you how to use your hips explosively which translates to higher jumping, stronger punching and many other activities…etc.
+However, the power clean has a better carryover to sports since it teaches you how to use your hips explosively.
+This translates to higher jumping, stronger punching…etc.

-What if I told you that you can do both – barbell rows and power cleans?
+What if I told you that you can do both?

-Surprisingly, nobody will hate you, if you decide to add both exercises to your routine.
-People need to grow up and realize that exercises are just tools that help you get conditioned and/or stronger.
-The fact that you are/aren’t doing a certain exercise does not make you a good or a bad person.
+If you want, you can add both to your routine.
+People need to grow up and realize that exercises are just tools designed to improve your skills, conditionning and strength.
+The fact that you are or aren’t doing a certain movement does not make you a good or a bad person.
 Arguing over exercises is like arguing over colors.

 Different paintings require different palettes.
 Choose the most appropriate for your project.
-Sometime mixing offers the best results.
+Sometimes mixing offers the best results.